Please wait while the search results are loading...

 Automobile Industry Introduction, Business and Industry Trends Analysis

 The automobile industry surged ahead worldwide in recent years, with particularly sharp growth in the U.S. and China.
-Analysts at S&P Global Ratings forecast the global new automobile market at about 83.6 million units for 2023, after its 81.6 million unit forecast for 2022.
+Analysts at S&P Global Ratings forecast the global new automobile market at about 88.3 million units for 2024, after its 83.6 million units for forecast 2023.

-In the U.S., new car and light truck sales totaled about 13.7 million units for 2022.
-These sales levels are down considerably from the 17+ million yearly cars and light trucks in recent pre-Coronavirus years.
+In the U.S., new car and light truck sales totaled about 15.45 million units for 2023.
+These sales levels are down considerably from the 17+ million yearly cars and light trucks achieved from 2015 through 2019.

 The rising affluence of consumers in China has been creating both huge opportunities and major problems.
 China has become the world’s largest user of energy overall and one of the world’s largest importers of petroleum products, partly to fuel its burgeoning fleet of cars and trucks.
 Streets and highways are clogged with vehicles, to the extent that traffic and smog are nightmarish.
 Automakers from abroad have raced to establish plants and partnerships in China.